-- Hangzhou travel blog — The fullest Hangzhou travel guide for first-timers
+- Beijing travel blog — The fullest Beijing travel guide for first-timers

 So, what to do and how to visit the Summer Palace Beijing (Summer Palace China)? – The China’s most beautiful classical and forest garden, the state of art of Chinese classical architectural style and feng shui.
 Let’s checkout our guide to Yiheyuan Beijing (Yi He Yuan Beijing) from how to get there, interesting facts as well as history, places to visit, top things to do to find out the answer!